 A way of being that goes back to Taoism and Zen Buddhism, emphasizing simplicity, naturalness, and acceptance of reality.

-Maybe because life seems to me, at times, complex and 'noisy' (full with thoughts), I find my centre back, contemplating on these notions with a smile.
+Perhaps because life sometimes seems complex and 'noisy' (full of thoughts) to me, I find myself returning to my centre as I ponder these notions with a smile.

-My growing understanding of the power of togetherness and its healing effect has developed through the practice of mindfulness and Zen.
+My growing understanding of the power of belonging and its healing effect has developed through the practice of mindfulness and Zen.

 Mindfulness means maintaining a moment-by-moment awareness of our thoughts, feelings, bodily sensations, and surrounding environment.
 Acceptance, without judgment.